thanhpv15/deco/README.md

 ## Usage Overview

-The main functionality is provided by the `deco()` function.
+The main functionality is provided by the `Deco()` function.
 It is used to compose decorators.

 Decorators are defined when they are built.
 They are immutable.